HaseebKahn365/public-cellz-final-repo/cv stuff/cv copy.md

 Solution: Implemented data processing methods to aggregate and prepare data for visualization, reducing the computational load during rendering. overall_screen.dart:46-60

 12. My Role:
-Based on the git blame information, it appears that Abdul Haseeb was the primary (or sole) developer of this project, implementing all aspects from UI design to business logic and database integration. main.dart:1-5
+ Abdul Haseeb was the primary (or sole) developer of this project, implementing all aspects from UI design to business logic and database integration. main.dart:1-5

 Notes: